Skip to main content

 Dispute window12 h – 72 h

 Bounds are enforced in require() checks in the setter functions.
-A malicious governance proposal that attempts to set stake to zero simply reverts.
+A malicious governance proposal that attempts to push the operator revenue share below its floor simply reverts.
+(Slashing tiers — 5% / 15% / 50% by lifetime offense count — are fixed constants, not governable parameters; see slashing.)

 Emergency multisig